musa-1410/SAP-1_Simulation/README.md

 x Values Persist:
 Ensure:

-Reset signal (reset = 1) is applied in the first 20ns
+The reset signal (reset = 1) is applied in the first 20ns

-All registers have proper initialization in initial blocks
+All registers have proper initialization in the initial blocks

 Compilation Errors: Verify file names match module names exactly.

+## FRONTEND SIMULATION
+- Run Ubuntu and go to the directory where the project is saved.
+- Write the command "node server.js" to start the backend server.
+- Open index.html and simulate the visualization and interactive display.